 GRE 2018 Syllabus for General test is divided into three sections: Quantitative Reasoning, Verbal Reasoning, and Analytical Writing.

 The Quantitative reasoning section of GRE 2018 tests the candidate’s comfort level of understanding and analyzing quantitative information.
 It also checks the candidate’s abilities to interpret quantitative information accurately.
-This section is test basic mathematics and concepts of arithmetic, algebra, geometry and data interpretation.
+This section tests basic mathematics and concepts of arithmetic, algebra, geometry and data interpretation.

 In the Analytical Section, of GRE 2018, the candidate is required to understand and articulate ideas both simple and complex effectively.
 The section also expects the candidates to be able to support ideas with significant reasons and examples as well as examine claims and associated facts while able to maintain a rational and well-focused discussion.